 The Witch Haven is set in olden times — before mass produced cars, cellphones, and decent electricity.
 Picture it, readers, a time where there is no WalMart.
 No Target.
 No TJ Maxx.
 If you want a new outfit, say a dress, you’d go to a seamstress or clothier’s.
 That’s where we meet Frances.
 She works in Mrs. Carrey’s shop, owned by Mr. Hues.
 Everything is going along just fine, a normal day, when Mr. Hues decides to drop by and pay a visit to his shop.
 Mr. Hues is the worst kind of manager/owner: the underlings do all the work, he collects all the money, and the circle goes on.

-Mr. Hues gets a bit fresh with our girl Frances and winds up on the receiving end of a pair of sewing scissors to the neck and her holding the bill.
+Mr. Hues gets a bit fresh with our girl Frances and winds up on the receiving end of a pair of sewing scissors to the neck and her holding the handles.
 Only Frances didn’t stab Mr. Hues, never lifted a finger, it just happened.
 Magic, some would say.

 Frances tries to keep her head down and not talk too much for fear of ending up in prison or on the gallows.
 Her plan to keep quiet, however, doesn’t go well because two people claiming to be from the Haxahaven Sanatorium come calling to collect Frannie due to her recent (phony) diagnosis of tuberculosis.
 (If you know anything about Ye Olde Days, TB, also called consumption, was a fairly common diagnosis.
 Those found to have it were usually committed to hospitals or confined to their homes for fear of spreading it to others.)
 Only problem is…Haxahaven isn’t an infirmary or a mental institution at all…it’s a school.
 For girls with supernatural abilities.
 A school, in short, for witches.